Janamou/android-ui-test/README.md

-# Android UiAutomator Example Test
+# Android UiAutomator Example Test - deprecated

+**This code is deprecated because of the new API - see new repo: [Android testing](https://github.com/Janamou/android-testing).**

 Test using Android UiAutomator library.